lachenmayer/koka-reactive/readme.md

-This is an attempt at implementing Conal Elliot's _functional reactive programming_ (FRP) paradigm in [Koka](https://koka-lang.github.io/).
+This is an attempt at implementing Conal Elliott's _functional reactive programming_ (FRP) paradigm in [Koka](https://koka-lang.github.io/).

 I am writing this as an experience report / "lab notebook" as I implement this, to document any learnings as well as any issues/roadblocks I encounter along the way.